Grammars over the Lambek Calculus with Permutation: Recognizing Power and Connection to Branching Vector Addition Systems with States: Introduction

-After the seminal work \cite{Lambek58} of Lambek, numerous modifications and extensions of $\LC$ have been introduced for different purposes.
-For each such modification one can define a corresponding class of categorial grammars in the same way as Lambek grammars are defined and then study what class of languages new grammars generate.
-In particular, it is interesting to check if the ideas behind the theorem proved by Pentus in \cite{Pentus93} fit in a new class of categorial grammars.
 This work follows this agenda: we are going to investigate what languages can be generated by categorial grammars based on the Lambek calculus with the permutation rule (denoted as $\LP$).
 This calculus is obtained from $\LC$ by allowing one to freely change the order of types in left-hand sides of sequents.
 It is used and studied in, e.g., \cite{Benthem83,Benthem91}.
 In particular, in \cite{Benthem91}, it is proved that $\LP$-grammars generate all permutation closures of context-free languages; however, the converse statement was neither proved nor disproved in that paper.
 Stepan L. Kuznetsov \cite{Kuznetsov_personal} introduced this problem to me conjecturing that there is a counterexample to the converse statement.
 To my best knowledge, this question is still open; for instance, in \cite[p.~230]{Valentin12} the question of existence of a Pentus-like proof for $\LP$ is mentioned as an open one.

 In this paper, we answer this question and show that $\LP$-grammars generate some languages that are not permutation closures of context-free languages (hence confirming Kuznetsov's conjecture).
 This is done by introducing an equivalent formalism called \emph{linearly-restricted branching vector addition systems with states and additional memory (lBVASSAM)}\footnote{We apologize to the reader for such long abbreviations.}.
-We prove that lBVASSAM generate exactly Parikh images of languages generated by $\LP$-grammars; the proof is inspired by a proof of the fact that double-pushout hypergraph grammars with a linear restriction on length of derivations can be embedded in hypergraph Lambek grammars \cite{Pshenitsyn22}.
-In the latter work, we deal with quite a general formalism extending the Lambek calculus; nicely, working with it provided us with methods applicable to $\LP$-grammars as well.
+We prove that lBVASSAM generate exactly Parikh images of languages generated by $\LP$-grammars.
+The proof is inspired by the proof of the fact that double-pushout hypergraph grammars with a linear restriction on length of derivations can be embedded in hypergraph Lambek grammars presented in \cite{Pshenitsyn22}.
+In that work, we deal with a general formalism extending the Lambek calculus to hypergraph structures and investigate expressivity of the corresponding class of categorial grammars.
+Nicely, working with them on such a general level also provided us with methods applicable to $\LP$-grammars as well.